Find out more about The Open University's Health and Wellbeing courses

 As a spiritual practice, cosmic energy is important in yoga.
 This marks the day of summer solstice in the Northern Hemisphere, when the earth’s North Pole is most inclined towards the sun, of special significance.
 In 2015, the United Nations General Assembly declared 21 June as the International Day of Yoga.
 The idea was first proposed by the Indian Prime Minister Narendra Modi in his address to the Assembly in 2014, and unanimously accepted by all 193 member states.

 In addition to the positive effects of yoga on mind and body and its benefits to health and well-being, Modi also argued: “By changing our lifestyle and creating consciousness, it can help us deal with climate change”.
-In 2016, the United Nations went even further and proposed yoga as a means to achieving the UN Sustainable Development Goals.
+In 2016, the United Nations went even further and proposed yoga as a means of achieving the UN Sustainable Development Goals.
 How can yoga help to deal with the global challenges such as climate change, and to achieve by 2030 the United Nations’ 17 Sustainable Development Goals?

 The theory and practice of yoga